 It seems to be an established fact that all these things are for us to use, but with judgment and not to excess.

 In 1833, a new revelation was given concerning these things and is perhaps the clearest of all revelations on the matter.

 However, there is something uniquely different about this revelation, it was given as a principle to the people of the last days for important key purposes.

-In the beginning of the revelation the Lord states:
+At the beginning of the revelation, the Lord states:

 In consequence of evils and designs which do and will exist in the hearts of conspiring men in the last days, I have warned you, and forewarn you, by giving unto you this word of wisdom by revelation— (D&C 89:4)